“Can I do SEO myself?”

 - Are usually less competitive and will allow you to rank for niche markets

 Why would you want to optimize for something so niche?
 I’m sure you can think of a time when, after ten searches for “new sofa” and not finding what you want, you instead decided to search for “new brown leather sofa” and were successful.
 Customers are more likely to search for long-tail keywords when they’re closer to the point of purchase.
-Adding these words to your title tags and within the body text ensure that your startup is close to mind when it needs to be.Get more traction with these quick SEO fixes.
+Adding long-tail keywords to your title tags and within the body text ensures that your website will rank at this important stage in the buyer’s journey.Get more traction with these quick SEO fixes.
 Click To Tweet

 Another do it yourself SEO quick fix is on-page optimization.
 This is the process of making a page easier to search (for both Google and your prospective clients) by altering or adding keywords and changing key attributes behind the scenes.
 If you’re looking for the quickest do it yourself SEO process with tangible results, this might be it.

-1. Upgrade older posts with researched keywords.
+1. Improve and update old posts with keyword research.
 Make sure your key pages are centered around the keyword(s) you want to rank for.
 Take stock of your blog posts and ensure they make good use of your primary keyword, secondary keywords, and any related terms that you feel will help Google alert customers to your business.

-2. Add new info.
-Google loves newness.
-Update old blogs or add relevant supporting content around your keyword that will help increase your page’s relevancy.
+2. Add new content or information.
+Google favors fresh content.
+Update old blogs, or add new, relevant supporting content around your target keywords to help increase your page relevancy for those terms.

-CanIRank offers an excellent, easy-to-use platform that allows even the busiest startup owners a handle on their SEO efforts.
+CanIRank is an all in one SEO software solution that provides even the busiest startup owners with do it yourself seo tools, and the data needed to make smart, strategic decisions.
 Using CanIRank’s Improve My Rankings tool, which lets users check which keywords they’re already ranking for, you can easily see your most valuable keywords and their rankings.
 It’s also ideal for researching tipping point keywords.

 Let’s use the keyword “Moz keyword difficulty” as an example.
 It has a search value of 480 and is worth $1,766 in traffic.
 That’s how much you’d have to pay for that traffic in AdWords.
 Because you are already ranking for this page, the best thing to do is go back in and update the text, edit any image tags, and make sure your title contains your primary keyword.